 How to get Disneyland Discounts

-A trip to Disneyland California is always fun (especially when you can find discount tickets.
+A trip to Disneyland California is always fun — especially when you can find discount tickets and go straight to the gate, so you skip the ticket booth.
 If you find yourself in Orange County, you might want to spend a day at the “happiest place on Earth.”
 And if you have fond memories of going as a child — I know I do — once not enough.
 Here’s my recent review, recommendations, and roundup of Disneyland discounts.

 My first visit, at age nine, was a big trip from the east coast.
 Then I moved to Orange County for a few years in high school and had my first “real” kiss on the bridge in front of Sleeping Beauty’s Castle.
 (I won’t explain how my boyfriend’s art student brother got us in free once by duplicating the day’s hand stamp, shhhh.)
 My high school class had a senior night trip there, too.
 And later I took my sons to Disneyland a time or two.
 For my most recent Disneyland visit, I borrowed a kid — my niece Abby from Vancouver, Canada.